dd9jn/rfc4880bis/crypto-refresh.md

 Class octet must have bit 0x80 set.
 If the bit 0x40 is set, then this means that the revocation information is sensitive.
 Other bits are for future expansion to other kinds of authorizations.
-This is found on a self-signature.
+This is only found on a direct-key self-signature (type 0x1f).
+The use on other types of self-signatures is unspecified.

 If the "sensitive" flag is set, the keyholder feels this subpacket contains private trust information that describes a real-world sensitive relationship.
 If this flag is set, implementations SHOULD NOT export this signature to other users except in cases where the data needs to be available: when the signature is being sent to the designated revoker, or when it is accompanied by a revocation signature from that revoker.